libgamera/GAMERA/docs/gammagamma_absorption.md

 in which the first element is the distance from the source (given in pc) and the second element is the fraction of the energy density that was given when setting up the photon field.

-If you have more complicated cases, you can always do the spatial integration directlz in your code by calculating the absorption coefficient for the field via `fr.ComputeAbsCoeff(energy, field)` which takes the energy of the gamma-ray and the field index as arguments, returning the absorption coefficient in units of `1/cm`.
+If you have more complicated cases, you can always do the spatial integration directly in your code by calculating the absorption coefficient for the field via `fr.ComputeAbsCoeff(energy, field)` which takes the energy of the gamma-ray and the field index as arguments, returning the absorption coefficient in units of `1/cm`.